elephantscale/es-training-new/deep-learning/generic/DL-CNNs.md

 - Rinse and repeat till the predictions become sufficiently accurate.

-- It’s quite likely that the initial iteration would have close to 0% accuracy.
+- It's quite likely that the initial iteration would have close to 0% accuracy.
 Repeating the process several times, however, can yield a highly accurate model (> 90%).

 ---